submariner-io/submariner-website/src/content/operations/known-issues/_index.en.md

 oc adm policy add-scc-to-user privileged system:serviceaccount:submariner:submariner-globalnet
 ```

-This is handled automatically in `subctl` and submariner-addon.
+This is handled automatically in `subctl` and the Submariner addon.